snehalyelmati/rex/README.md

 2. **AI Agent Integration**
    - [x] Use an LLM (OpenAI, Anthropic, or open-source model)
    - [x] Implement tool-calling capabilities
-   - [ ] Design effective prompts for repository understanding
+   - [x] Design effective prompts for repository understanding
-   - [ ] Handle multi-step reasoning and tool chaining
+   - [x] Handle multi-step reasoning and tool chaining

 ### Part 4: Advanced Features (Choose 2+)
-- [ ] **Code Analysis**: Analyze code quality, complexity, or patterns
+- [x] **Code Analysis**: Analyze code quality, complexity, or patterns
 - [ ] **Visual Repository Map**: Generate interactive visualizations
-- [ ] **Smart Summarization**: Create repository summaries and overviews
+- [x] **Smart Summarization**: Create repository summaries and overviews
-- [ ] **Change Detection**: Track and explain recent changes
+- [x] **Change Detection**: Track and explain recent changes
-- [ ] **Dependency Analysis**: Map project dependencies and relationships
+- [ ] **Dependency Analysis**: Map project dependencies and relationships - Partially.
-- [ ] **Documentation Generation**: Auto-generate missing documentation
+- [x] **Documentation Generation**: Auto-generate missing documentation

 ## Deliverables
 1. **Source Code**
-   - [ ] MCP server implementations
+   - [x] MCP server implementations
-   - [ ] Streamlit application code
+   - [x] Streamlit application code
-   - [ ] Configuration files and documentation
+   - [x] Configuration files and documentation

 ## Sample Questions
-- "What is this repository about and what does it do?"
+- "What is this repository about and what does it do?" - DONE
-- "Show me the main entry points of this application"
+- "Show me the main entry points of this application" - DONE
-- "What are the recent changes in the last 10 commits?"
+- "What are the recent changes in the last 10 commits?" - DONE
-- "Find all functions related to authentication"
+- "Find all functions related to authentication" - DONE
-- "What dependencies does this project use?"
+- "What dependencies does this project use?" - DONE
-- "Are there any open issues related to performance?"
+- "Are there any open issues related to performance?" - DONE
 - "Explain how the database connection is implemented"
-- "What's the testing strategy used in this project?"
+- "What's the testing strategy used in this project?" - DONE